-Select a value for Split by if you would like to split the data into different records.
+Select a value for Split by if you would like the Google Ads Airtable integration to split the data into different records.
 E.g., select 'Date' to get a different record for each date.
 Or select 'Ad group name' or 'Ad name' to get a different record for each Ad group name or Ad name.
 This step is optional.
 If you don't set it, you'll get one record with aggregate totals for the selected date range.

 You can use filters if you would like to only import certain data from Google Ads.
 Under Filters, click 'Add Filter', then select the conditions you want to filter.
 For example, you could only import data from Ads that have less than 100 clicks.